Winter Season 2019

 - The General Program designed for all players that seek to play football, learn and enjoy – football for all (more info below).

-Miniroos teams compete in the Saturday (Mixed teams) and Sunday (Girls only teams) competitions.
+Miniroos teams compete in the Saturday (Mixed teams) and Sunday (Only-Girls teams) competitions.

 Registered players play against other ESFA Clubs once per weekend and will train once per week with Easts.
 The cost of training coach is included in the registration fees and if the whole team agrees, and if we have available coaches, we can also organise a game-day coach for an extra fee.
 Otherwise, we encourage parents to get involved with the teams each weekend by acting as the game day coach to try to keep costs down as much as possible.
 The Club provides training and support to those parents who are keen to get involved.

-U8 to U11 is non competitive and to ensure that teams are playing against similar standard teams, teams can move up and down the divisions dependent on results.
+U8 to U12 is non-competitive and to ensure that teams are playing against similar standard teams, teams can move up and down the divisions dependent on results.
 The Club, working with ESFA, ensures that teams are playing competitive games each week.

 The Program includes the following benefits: